Guaranteed to increase Facebook engagement immediately if used with love and passion.🙂

 Push all your posts there and ask your squad to jump right in and show the much needed love.
 Or even better, just share with them your content calendar so they know in advance when to act!

-#19.
-Create recurring posts by assigning different themes to different days of the week
+23. Create recurring posts with Facebook days of the week themes

-This is a simple yet every effective way to keep your members active and engaged.
+This is a simple yet very effective way to increase engagement in Facebook groups.
 And also saves you the time and energy that goes into brainstorming unique content every now and then.

 For instance, you have a ThrowbackThursday theme wherein you post an old picture of yours (with respect to your group topic or spirit) and encourage members to do the same.
 When you do that on a weekly basis, your post instantly becomes recognizable for the members and they already know what action to take.